 9) Type WGAcredentials in the name box and select Create OAuth client ID.

 11) Now, select the down arrow to download the JSON file.
 Save the file in the Google Assistant folder you created in Step 1.

 12) Now press Windows key + R and type cmd in the Run dialog box, and hit Enter to open Command Prompt.
 In the command prompt, copy and paste in the syntax below and hit Enter.

 13) Wait for the installation and then copy and paste in the syntax below and hit Enter again:

 14) Open the Google Assistant folder from C: Drive and locate the JSON file you recently saved in Step 11.
 Right-click on the file and open it.

 15) From properties, select the file name and copy it.
 Now, switch back to Command Prompt and type:

 and paste the file name you just copied in the step above followed by a Space bar, and then type the syntax below and hit Enter.

 --scope https://www.googleapis.com/auth/assistant-sdk-prototype --save --headless

-16) You’ll see command prompt running and later on, you will see a URL displayed just before a prompt where it asks you to Enter the authorization code.
+16) You’ll see a command prompt running, and later on, you will see a URL displayed just before a prompt that asks you to Enter the authorization code.
 Select the entire URL starting with https:// and copy it.